gruvw/nmwifi/README.md

 ## Powered by

-This project would not be possible without the incredible technologies below:
+This project would not be possible without the wonderful technologies below:

 * [Python](https://www.python.org/)
 * [NetworkManager](https://networkmanager.dev/)